muxinc/elements/.github/ISSUE_TEMPLATE/docs_request.md

 ---
-name: "📄 Docs Request"
+name: '📄 Docs Request'
 about: Report a discrepancy in or an improvement to the docs.
-title: "Docs: "
+title: 'Docs: '
-labels: "documentation"
+labels: 'documentation'
 ---

 <!--